-Global Citizens Project
+Global Citizens Award

-The Global Citizens Project is a program that creates curricular and co-curricular activities for undergraduate students within the framework of the UN Sustainable Development Goals.
+The Global Citizens Award is a program that creates curricular and co-curricular activities for undergraduate students within the framework of the UN Sustainable Development Goals.
 The aim is to help students engage with global issues, cultivate their cultural awareness, and promote their global competencies.

 Being a global citizen can mean many things, but at the heart of it all is being able to engage meaningfully and effectively with diverse people, places, events, challenges, and opportunities.

-For the purposes of the Global Citizens Project, USF has identified three primary qualities possessed by a global citizen based on the research of Hans Schattle in his book, The Practices of Global Citizenship (2008):
+For the purposes of the Global Citizens Award, USF has identified three primary qualities possessed by a global citizen based on the research of Hans Schattle in his book, The Practices of Global Citizenship (2008):

 Explore your role in the world.
 Prepare to change your world!